 - Analyzing what market, what product, what amenities type to build;

-- Persuading—through the careful presentation—renters that the apartment and community meets their specific needs;
+- Persuading — through the careful presentation — renters that the apartment and community meet their specific needs;

 - Packaging the apartments and community and defining the people to lease it and ensuring afterward that the apartments and community meets their expectations;

-- Defining Renters Personas that include both Demographics and Psychographics
+- Defining Renters Personas (that include both Demographics and Psychographics); and,

 - Designing and Review of Functionality and Lifestyle

-Insufficient pre-development market research can result in an purpose built apartment development that has been built for a specific market but does not appeal to that market although almost any apartment will rent at a low enough price.
+Insufficient pre-development market research can result in a purpose-built apartment development that has been built for a specific market but does not appeal to that market although almost any apartment will rent at a low enough price.

 No matter how well it is designed and built, an apartment project will be profitable only if it is well managed.
 Further, management must be competent at many levels for a project to succeed: initial marketing and lease-up (often assigned to an outside source)